hidenori-wasa/_PEAR_BreakpointDebugging_PHPUnitStepExecution/README.md

 Change log
 ----------

-* I changed procedure of "BreakpointDebugging_ErrorLogFilesManager.php" page.
+* I repaired "\BreakpointDebugging_ProductionSwitcher" class and "\BreakpointDebugging_Window" class for "BreakpointDebugging_ErrorLogFilesManager.php" page.

 Notice
 ------

 * Should not use draft.
-* I am implementing "\BreakpointDebugging\NativeFunctions" class.
-* Also, I have been testing with "BreakpointDebugging_PHPUnit" package.
-* And, I have been testing "BreakpointDebugging_PHPUnit" package by "\BreakpointDebugging_PHPUnit::executeUnitTestSimple()".
+* I have been implementing new feature and unit test yet.